EMVrace/EMVerify-PAN-routing/README.md

-# A formal model of EMV contactless with PAN-based routing
+# A model of EMV with PAN-based routing

-This repository contains a model of the EMV contactless protocol specified in [Tamarin](https://tamarin-prover.github.io/).
+This repository contains a [Tamarin](https://tamarin-prover.github.io/) model of the EMV contactless protocol.
 This is complementary material of our USENIX Security'21 paper *Card Brand Mixup Attack: Bypassing the PIN in non-Visa cards by Using Them for Visa Transactions*.

 This model is an extension of our previous model, available at https://github.com/EMVrace/EMVerify.
 As such, much of the content of this repository is a copy from the original.
+As opposed to the original model, this extended model allows for transactions where the terminal determines the card brand, and thus the network for routing, from the card number (i.e. the PAN).

-To see the actual differences between our original model and this extension, browse the diff on `Contactless.spthy` for [this commit](https://github.com/EMVrace/EMVerify-PAN-routing/commit/53278963954007b7b50c5abab40792fb6619fe46).
+To see code-level differences between our original model and this extension, browse the diff on `Contactless.spthy` for [this commit](https://github.com/EMVrace/EMVerify-PAN-routing/commit/53278963954007b7b50c5abab40792fb6619fe46).

 ## Folder layout